johnpeart/johnpeart.github.io/src/posts/blogpost/2024-12-31-2024-goals-in-review.md

 I achieved my goal, and then some.
 Including this post, I've posted 64 pieces of content this year that might loosely be defined as ‘blog posts’.

-I like this new approach to me being on the web; and now it's more of a habit, I suspect I'll keep it up!
+I like this new approach to me being on the web; and now it’s more of a habit, I suspect I'll keep it up!

 ### 3. Save some money.